Ginxss/tfds/README.md

 ### empty()
 *Runtime:* **O(log(n))**

-Returns true if the tree has no entries.
+Returns `true` if the search tree has no entries:
 ```
 bool tree_empty = tree.empty();
 ```